Daihatsu Copen: Second generation (LA400; 2014)

 For the Gran Turismo Sport video game, a specially tuned model called the Daihatsu Copen RJ Vision Gran Turismo was included as part of the series' Vision Gran Turismo program of concept cars.

+In June 2015, a factory option called the Dress Formation was added.
+The Dress Formation involves using 12 exterior parts, including the headlights and taillights—to transform the vehicle into the Copen Cero or Robe.
+The "Dress-Formation" allows for easy design changes by swapping out exterior components.
+Options to modify only the front or rear fascia are also available.

+On 29 September 2025, Toyota announced that it would end production of the Copen GR Sport, a light open sports car that it sells under an OEM agreement with Daihatsu, in August 2026.
+Production the second generation Copen was ceased on 26 August 2026, when the final unit a Copen Robe finished in Jaune Yellow rolled off the production line in Copen Factory, Ikeda.
+Daihatsu claimed around 57,000 units L400's were produced.

+Variants

+Copen Robe

+Base grade which was released in June 2014.
+The name "Robe" means from the French word for clothing, attire, or dress.

-The Copen Robe was officially exported to Indonesia and sold between 2015 and 2019.
+The Copen Robe was officially exported to Indonesia and launched in June 2015.
+Previously, the Copen was exhibited at the 2014 IIMS exhibition.
+Sales stopped in early 2019.

+In December 2014, a sportier variant called the Robe S was added.
+Features a BBS forged 16-inch aluminium wheel, and MOMO leather steering wheel.

 Copen Cero

-In 2015, Daihatsu launched the Copen Cero; with its round headlights and taillights it is similar in form to the first-generation model.
+On 18 June 2015, Daihatsu launched the Copen Cero; with its round headlights and taillights it is similar in form to the first-generation model.

 Copen Coupe

+The Copen Coupe was first unveiled at Tokyo Auto Saloon 2016 as a concept car.

 At the 2019 Tokyo Auto Salon, Daihatsu unveiled the Copen Coupe, a fixed-roof coupé version of the Copen Cero.
 The CFRP roof features an optional sunroof.
 Standard features include a Momo leather wrapped steering wheel, limited-slip differential, BBS aluminum wheels, and serialized plates on the centre console.
 Options include a sports muffler and HKS suspension.
 Daihatsu produced a limited run of 200 units in April 2019 to coincide with the fifth anniversary of the second generation Copen.

 Copen GR Sport

-The Copen GR Sport went on sale on October 15, 2019.
+The Copen GR Sport went on sale on 15 October 2019.
 It is sold under both Daihatsu and Toyota dealership networks (as the Toyota Copen GR Sport).
 This variant neither carries a Daihatsu nor Toyota logo, a neutral oval-shaped 'C' Copen logo is used instead for the front and rear badging.
 The Copen GR Sport gets sporty exterior looks with BBS wheels, a Momo-branded steering wheel and a specially tuned suspension for body rigidity.